mmoravcik/cards/README.md

 2. `pip install -r requirements.txt`

 ## Usage
-Look at playground.py for some examples and inspirations of what can be achieved by using this package
+Look at test/test_integration.py or test/test_language.py for some examples and inspirations of what can be achieved by using this package

-`python playground.py`

 ## Test